-I'm a PhD student at the Mathematical Sciences Institute of the Australian National University.
+I graduated with a PhD in mathematics from the Mathematical Sciences Institute of the Australian National University in June 2018.

 I'm also very interested in the interactive visualization of differential geometry.
 You can find a work-in-progress of an interactive demonstration of the diffeomorphism flow I mentioned above here.
 A more accessible flow-related curiosity is my demonstration of the Curve-shortening flow.

 The procrastination technique that causes me the least guilt is answering questions on Math.StackExchange.